Fulton Historical District Tour

 Historical Marker110 N. Casterline Dr.

 110 N. Casterline Dr. β Casterline Fish Company, founded 1916.
-The commercial fishing legacy that shaped Fulton Harbor.
+When the cattle packeries closed, commercial fishing took over.
+The Casterline family operation shaped Fulton Harbor for generations and the name still marks this street.

 Fulton Community Church